tifiouse-dev/NationsOfWorld/docs/README.md

 # Starbyte Studio Launcher 🚀

 ## Overview
-Welcome to the Starbyte Studio Launcher, a multi-project launcher for Minecraft developed by Starbyte Studio.
+Welcome to the Nations Of Word Launcher, a multi-project launcher for Minecraft developed by Starbyte Studio.
 This launcher is designed to provide seamless access to various Minecraft projects developed by our studio.

 ## Features
 - **Multi-project Support:** Access multiple Minecraft projects developed by Starbyte Studio from a single launcher.